FoSGamers/FoS-DeckPro-Release/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+# Code Commenting and Documentation Rule

+All project rules require that code must be clearly commented, with layman descriptions in code blocks where possible, so anyone (even non-developers) can understand what each part does and why.
+This requirement is enforced in all documentation and project rule files, including automation and configuration files (such as .cursor or project rule files).

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.